TIBCOSoftware/flogo/docs/content/faas/how-to.md

 This command will pull the docker image 'eawsy/aws-lambda-go-shim:latest' locally and build the zip file needed to run in AWS lambda.

-Once this command finishes successfully the zip file (handler.zip) will be located in your app directory.
+Once this command finishes successfully the zip file (handler.zip) will be located in your app directory (for example /path/to/app/lambda/src/lambda/handler.zip).

 ### Deploy the application